Location Based Search for FastAPI

 🖊️ 🔖 Tutorial 💬 0

 Are you interested in adding geographical capabilities to your app?
 Perhaps you want to be able to search for nearby items on your site.
-Or maybe you want to know if your user’s location is within a specific region.
+Or maybe you want because nobody else does.
 With a few tools it is easy to add GIS (Geographical Information Systems) to your FastAPI back end.

 Geometric Types and WKT (Well Known Text)